Private, In-Home Tutoring in Newburyport, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Newburyport students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Newburyport, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Newburyport Public Schools contain five schools and 2,250 students.
 There is an early childhood school with students in prekindergarten and kindergarten, an elementary school with grades 1-3, an upper elementary school with grades 4-5, a middle school, and a high school.
 The district’s mission is to provide a safe and inclusive learning environment and a rigorous curriculum that promotes students to think critically and communicate effectively.
 Through these things, the mission is to develop students who can contribute successfully and meaningfully in their community and on a global scale.